Should We Adopt Green Supply Chain Management in the Construction Industry?

 All construction types have, during their life cycle, a negative impact on the environment.

-So, the construction industry should be leading the way, globally, to fight issues related to climate change and protect the planet.
+So, the construction industry should lead the way globally fighting climate change issues related to protecting the planet.

 Materials used in construction